 The Forensic and Database Quality Assurance Standards for accredited DNA laboratories address the use of Rapid DNA in the laboratory setting for known, database or casework reference samples.
-CODIS eligible reference samples can be uploaded into CODIS as well as the national level of CODIS, NDIS.
+CODIS eligible reference samples can be uploaded to CODIS as well as NDIS at the national level of CODIS.
 Please see the NDIS Operational Procedures Manual for more details and necessary requirements.

-CODIS laboratories can add additional locations under their scope of accreditation to process casework reference samples via Rapid DNA outside the physical laboratory.
+CODIS laboratories can add additional locations under their scope of accreditation to process casework reference samples via Rapid DNA.